 In 2022, we saw a BIG surge in crowds at Disney World.
 Disney executives said that the parks were more in demand than ever, and they weren’t wrong.
 In fact, only recently have we seen a glimpse of the normal ebb and flow of crowds that we’re used to seeing throughout the year.

-Now that 2023 is on the horizon (can you believe that?) we’re wondering if this trend will continue or if there will be a drop-off in crowd levels.
-As popular as Disney World is, we have some very good reasons why we’re expecting the crowd levels to drop next year.
+Now that 2023 is here, we’re wondering if this trend will continue or if there will be a drop-off in crowd levels.
+As popular as Disney World is, we have some very good reasons why crowd levels may drop this year.
 Let us tell you why.

 Although we can’t predict the future with any kind of certainty, we can make some good guesses about upcoming Disney World crowds based on previous patterns, current trends, and the conversation about Disney happening in news media and on social media platforms.
-Based on these factors, we’ve found 5 reasons that crowds in Disney World might slow down in 2023.
+Based on these factors and what we’ve seen so far this year, we’ve found 5 reasons that crowds in Disney World might slow down in 2023.

 First, we’re looking at a travel trend that meant BIG crowds in Disney in 2022 and could lead to a huge dip this coming year.